-You should add tall plants in the garden borders.
+You should add tall plants to the garden borders.
 It makes you define the boundary of your garden and also makes your visitor move their eyes around to explore the full beauty of the garden.

 This even breaks the uniformity in the size of your garden and makes your yard look prominent and tall.

-Bring Cottage Garden in Focus
+Bring Cottage Garden In Focus

 Keep Natural Contours

 It is inevitable that your garden will have its own natural contours.
 And you may design your garden in a way to make these contours to your advantage.

 For example, if you have a little hilly slope in your yard then rather than making it flat, you can add stairs that will make it look different.